EmmaJane22/HappyCamper/README.md

 #### Campsite Review Page

 This page enables users to read the full campsite review.
 It includes the image again and includes the values of the keys - site name, site location, site review, image URL, members only (toggle), date visited and reviewed by.
-The review panel includes a back button which takes them back to the Find Campsite page, again for ease of navigation around the website, without the need to use the browswer's back button.
+The review panel includes a back button which takes them back to the Find Campsite page, again for ease of navigation around the website, without the need to use the browser's back button.

 ![review](/documentation/site_images/review.jpg)

 #### Contact Page

-Any user can acces the contact page and complete the contact form.
+Any user can access the contact page and complete the contact form.
 This was deliberately chosen so that anyone experiencing a problem or with a question could contact the site administration.
 The form connects to the EmailJS API to enable the form contents to be emailed to the site admin.
 An auto-response has been set up to reply to the email address on the form to acknowledge the user's query.
-The autoresponse includes the user's name in the message.
+The auto-response includes the user's name in the message.

 ![contact](/documentation/site_images/contact.jpg)